 Bottom Line – Real Estate Cover Photos

 Your Facebook real estate cover photos are a great way to personalize your business page and attract the attention of your ideal clients.
-Choose content that is eye-catching, consistent with your brand, and informative.
+Choose real estate lead generation content that is eye-catching, consistent with your brand, and informative.
 Then, consider updating the image or video periodically to keep your Facebook followers engaged.

 Remember, if you’re looking for help designing an engaging real estate Facebook cover photo, check out the Fiverr freelance platform.
 Fiverr is an online marketplace for freelancers, connecting you with designers who can create your cover photo needs for as little as $5 per gig.
 Check them out for more information.